avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Food
-* What’s your favourite food?
-* Have you always liked the same food?
-* Is there any food you dislike?
-* What is a common meal in your country?
-* Do you have a healthy diet?
-* What do you think of fast food?
 ## Going Out
 * Do you often go out in the evenings?
 * What do you like to do when you go out?